-Most people with epilepsy are able to achieve good seizure control with antiepileptic medicines and avoidance of triggers.
+Most people with epilepsy are able to achieve good seizure control with antiepileptic medicines and by avoiding triggers.
 The type of antiepileptic therapy you will need depends on factors such as how old you are and what types of seizures you are having.
 Many antiepileptic medications require blood tests to make sure the levels in your blood are not too low or too high.

 You also may need different treatment for the underlying cause of the epilepsy, depending on what it is.